sayCHEESExD/packet-panic-relay-arena/README.md

 ## Known Limitations

-- Designed mainly for stable two-player matches
+- Players spanwning at the same point can take a while for the models to settle
-- Third-player WebGL testing may be performance-heavy on a single machine
+- Current build has a shared score board among players
 - Visual polish is intentionally lightweight
 - Gameplay is prototype-scale rather than full production-scale